 Modified Atmosphere: The practice of modifying the composition of the internal atmosphere of a package commonly food packages, drugs, etc. in order to improve the shelf life.

 Packaging: Technology of enclosing or protecting products for distribution, storage, sale, and use.
-Packaging also refers to the process of design, evaluation, and production of packages.
+The packaging also refers to the process of design, evaluation, and production of packages.
 Packaging can be described as a coordinated system of preparing goods for transport, warehousing, logistics, sale, and end use.
-Packaging contains, protects, preserves, transports, informs, and sells.
-In many countries it is fully integrated into government, business, institutional, industrial, and personal use.
+Packaging contains, protects, preserves, transports, informs and sells.
+In many countries, it is fully integrated into government, business, institutional, industrial, and personal use.

 Polylactic Acid: Polylactic acid or polylactide (PLA) is a thermoplastic aliphatic polyester derived from renewable resources, such as corn starch (in the United States), tapioca roots, chips or starch (mostly in Asia), or sugarcane (in the rest of the world).
 In 2010, PLA was the second most important bioplastic of the world in regard to consumption volume.
 The name “polylactic acid” does not comply with IUPAC standard nomenclature, and is potentially ambiguous or confusing, because PLA is not a polyacid (polyelectrolyte), but rather a polyester.